YuriWardana/Reminder-things/README.md

 # Reminder-things
-learn hot to create API, Authentication and JWT
+learn how to create  rest API, Authentication and JWT, using postman (backEnd things) -unfinished yet